Smyly stars as Cubs beat Reds in 2nd 'Field of Dreams' game

 But the sequel lacked the drama of the original version.
 Chicago and Cincinnati dropped out of contention a long time ago, and the Cubs grabbed control right at the start against Nick Lodolo (3-4).

-Suzuki and Happ each hit an RBI double in the first, and Nico Hoerner had a run-scoring single.
+Seiya Suzuki and Happ each hit an RBI double in the first, and Hoerner had a run-scoring single.
 The rally started after Lodolo retired the first two batters.

 Madrigal tacked on an RBI single for a 4-0 lead in the fourth.